Bailey May

-Bailey Thomas Cabello May (born 6 August 2002) is a Filipino-British singer, songwriter, model, actor, dancer and television personality.
+Bailey Thomas Cabello May (born 6 August 2002) is a Filipino and British singer, songwriter, model, actor, dancer and television personality.
 He first gained recognition through his Sean Kingston and Daniel Padilla covers.
 In 2015, he successfully auditioned for the 10th year edition of Pinoy Big Brother titled Pinoy Big Brother: 737, and eventually placed as the third runner-up (4th Teen Big Placer).
 In 2017, he joined the global pop group Now United, representing the Philippines, but left the group in 2023 to pursue his solo career.

 Early life

-May was born in Cebu City, Cebu, Philippines to a Cebuana mother, Vanessa May (née Cabello), and a British father, Matthew May.
+May was born in Cebu City, Cebu, Philippines to a Cebuana mother, Vanessa May (née Cabello), and a British father, Matthew May who works for Serco as a hospitality and custody officer, and is a worship leader at Soul Church, Norwich.
 He has a younger sibling named Maya Luiza May.
 When he was four, his family moved from the Philippines to Norwich, England where he lived until he was twelve.
 As a result, he holds dual Filipino and British citizenship.
 His family often returned to the Philippines for holidays and special family gatherings.
 He attended Notre Dame High School in Norwich.

 At the age of twelve, May returned permanently to the Philippines, and later became an official housemate after auditioning online for Pinoy Big Brother: 737.